-- 1. Lift and remove the ladder assembly from the carbody platform. - 2.
+- Lift and remove the ladder assembly from the carbody platform. - 2.
 Use an assist crane or forklift to slightly lift the carbody platform to remove weight from the pins. - 3.
-Remove the hitch pin (3, two locations).

-- 4. Remove the wire locking pin (1, two locations), slide the bottom of the strut (4) into the top of the strut until the upper holes align, and insert the hitch pin (3).
+Remove the hitch pins (3) in the working position. - 4.
+Remove the locking pins (1) in the working position, slide the bottom of the strut (4) into the top of the strut until the upper holes align, and insert the hitch pins.
 Store the wire locking pins. - 5.
-Remove the safety pin (2, two locations), swing the strut (4) up towards the platform bracket (5) until the holes align in the shipping position, and insert the safety pin (2, two locations). - 6.
-Remove the hitch pins (7, two locations). - 7.
-Lift the carbody platform and remove from the carbody. - 8.
+Remove the safety pins (2), swing the strut up toward the platform bracket (5) until the holes align in the shipping position, and insert the safety pins. - 6.
+Remove the hitch pins (7). - 7.
+Lift and remove the carbody platform from the carbody. - 8.
 Repeat steps 1-7 for the second carbody platform.